It works, but the FlexCare+ does little in my mind to stand out from the crowd of electric toothbrushes on the market and scream buy me!

 In hand, like other Sonicare models it feels weighty and solid.
 Not too heavy, but there is a weight that feels premium rather than really light and cheap plastic.

-On the front of the brush just below the neck, the point at which the brush head attaches, is a Philips Sonicare logo in a Grey colour font.
+On the front of the brush just below the neck, the point at which the brush head attaches is a Philips Sonicare logo in a Grey color font.
 It contrasts nicely against the primarily all White body of the brush.

 There is a contrasting panel right on the front of the brush handle that runs almost the full length.

-This colour is referred to as ‘Copper Frost’ by Sonicare.
-It’s a Green/Blue/Silver colour.
+This color is referred to as ‘Copper Frost’ by Sonicare.
+It’s a Green/Blue/Silver color.

 Inside this panel are the control buttons and cleaning modes.

-At the top is the power button that is White in colour but framed by a Silver ring.
+At the top is the power button that is White in color but framed by a Silver ring.
 When pressed this turns the brush on and off.

 Below it sits the mode button which changes the brushing mode to 1 of the 5 modes available when pressed.

-A stretched oval shape and Silver in colour it is surrounded by a White and then a Silver ring, making it stand out clearly on the handle.
+A stretched oval shape and Silver in color it is surrounded by a White and then a Silver ring, making it stand out clearly on the handle.